I am a Registered Art Therapist, Trauma-Informed Expressive Art Therapist and Integrative Somatic Trauma Therapy.

 I have a private practice and offer group sessions with Community organizations.
 I have extensive experience working with immigrants and refugees, women, seniors, children and people with different abilities.

-I use Cultural Humility and a culturally informed framework, a feminist, client-centred and somatic approach in my Art Therapy practice.
+I use Cultural Humility and a culturally informed, feminist, client-centred and somatic approach in my Art Therapy practice.

-In my Art Therapy practices, I use a mind-and-body approach using breathing and mindful techniques, body movement, artmaking and photography to support the wellness of mind and body, resilience, trauma, grief and.
+In my Art Therapy practices, I use a mind-and-body approach that incorporates breathing and mindful techniques, body movement, artmaking, and photography to support mind and body wellness, resilience, and work with trauma and grief.

 Self-portrait with natural elements, 2021